 A Stakeholder-Level Prospect is a person who has an interest in and a need for your product or service.
-They may be involved in your company’s decision-making process and have the authority to influence others.
-Engaging with these stakeholders early on is vital to building a relationship and gaining their trust.
+They may be involved in your company's decision-making process and have the authority to influence others.
+Engaging with these stakeholders early on is vital to building relationships and gaining their trust.
 By doing so, you will be able to create a more efficient and positive sales process.

 When to Disqualify?

 You should disqualify prospects if they are not a good fit for the company's business.
 This can increase sales conversion rates and help the company learn more about the needs of potential customers.
 Additionally, strategically excluding specific prospects can help the business grow faster.